 - Federal, state and local government

 - Universities and testing laboratories

 The type of work available in environmental engineering is just as diverse, with common job tasks encompassing research and data analysis, regulatory compliance, equipment or systems design, and management.
-Some environmental engineers determine the effects of construction projects on air, water and wildlife, while others help clean up hazardous waste.
-Still others work to ensure a clean public water supply and adequate wastewater treatment.
+Some environmental engineers determine the effects of construction projects on air, water, and wildlife, while others help clean up hazardous waste.
+Still, others work to ensure clean public water supply and adequate wastewater treatment.
 Essentially, environmental engineers help to improve the quality of life on both a local and global scale.

 Degrees & Schools

 - Associate's Degree in Environmental Engineering: While a bachelor's degree is the minimum education required to start work as an engineer, 2-year associate's degree programs are available in environmental engineering technology and related fields.
 An Associate of Science (AS) or Associate of Applied Science (AAS) degree prepares you to work in support of licensed environmental engineers.